-Sigma Tau Delta, Alpha Omicron Delta Chapter.
-The central purpose of the International English Honor Society and this chapter is to confer distinction upon outstanding students of the English language and the literature in undergraduate, graduate, and professional studies.
+Sigma Tau Delta.
+The central purpose of this international English honor society and this chapter is to confer distinction upon outstanding students of the English language and literature in undergraduate, graduate, and professional studies.
+The BMC chapter is Alpha Omicron Delta.

 Societies.
 Societies provide students an opportunity to belong to a small social group.
-The societies at Blue

-Mountain College differ from sororities and fraternities at large universities in a special way.
-At Blue Mountain College, the student has the option of deciding which society she/he will join--the society does not decide whether or not to accept the student.
+The societies at Blue Mountain College differ from sororities and fraternities at large universities in a special way.
+At Blue Mountain College, students have the option of deciding which society they will join--the society does not decide whether or not to accept the students.